unional/typescript-blackbook/style-guide/markdown.md

 # Markdown style guide
 There are several flavors of `markdown`.
-This style guide is designs for the `github` version of markdown (and alternatives): https://help.github.com/articles/github-flavored-markdown/
+This style guide is designed for the `github` version of markdown (and alternatives): https://help.github.com/articles/github-flavored-markdown/

 Here is a complete reference of most common syntax: